 GARDEN TERRACE IN THE SOUTH-WESTERN PART OF THE CASTLE

-tower protruding beyond its face, with
+tall tower protruding beyond its face, with

-bridge from the mid-18th century leads to the gate, formerly passed above a castle moat.
+The bridge from the mid-18th century leads to the gate, formerly passed above a castle moat.
 It is flanked on both sides by four Baroque figures of saints: Florian - patron of firemen, Antoni of Padua - protector of marriages and travel guard, Nepomucen - patron of bridges and finally Venelin, guardian of shepherds and farmers, depicted here as a young man with curly hair and a little lamb hugging him.
-The residence is surrounded by a small castle park, established in the nineteenth century on the area of the 17th century garden, and on the site of buried medieval moats.
+The residence is surrounded by small castle park, established in the 19th century on the area of the 17th century garden, and on the site of buried medieval moats.
 Many of specimens growing here are over an age-old trees, of which the most valuable, due to their metric, size and aesthetic values, are the nearly 170-year-old Leopold oak and 400-year-old yew Iwo.

 BAROQUE SCULPTURES ON THE CASTLE BRIDGE, ST. ANTONI AND ST. NEPOMUCEN